dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 When working with text columns, surround any text that appears in the statement with single quotation marks (').

-The following SQL statement selects all records in which the City is equal to 'New York'.
+The following SQL statement selects all records in which the `City` is equal to `New York`.

 ```sql
 SELECT ID, FirstName, LastName, City